awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_service-with-iam.md

 1. In the navigation pane, choose **Roles**\.

-1. Search the list for “AWSServiceRole” to find the service linked roles that exist in your account\.
+1. Search the list for "AWSServiceRole" to find the service linked roles that exist in your account\.
 Look for the name of the service\-linked role that you want to check\.

-### Service Roles<a name="security_iam_service-with-iam-roles-service"></a>
+### Service roles<a name="security_iam_service-with-iam-roles-service"></a>

 AWS Auto Scaling has no service roles\.